 From What Satellite

+expectations.
 Ironically a little more press controversy would have helped, as more people would then be aware that hardcore is now legally sold in the UK.
-Another explanation of sluggish development is that sex shops have been trying to dress up a previously softcore
+Another explanation of sluggish development is that sex shops have been trying to dress up a

 Unfortunately there are still a few unappealing sex shops around and there are large areas of the country nowhere near to a licensed shop.

-perfectly legitimate R18 videos.
+sell perfectly legitimate R18 videos.
 The Internet Vigilante Nutters monitor websites and publications and simply report those that they find to the police/local authorities/Trading standards for breaching the mail order prohibition.
-On one hand they get the
+On one hand they

-satisfaction of knowing that British traders are harangued but on the other they can surely make no impact on the actual amount of porn bought.
+get the satisfaction of knowing that British traders are harangued but on the other they can surely make no impact on the actual amount of porn bought.
 Customers simply need to click on an overseas site instead of the British site.
-After all, import from abroad
+After all, import

 A Strong Euro